kamailio/kamailio-wiki/docs/cookbooks/3.2.x/core.md

 The rport parameter is defined in RFC 3581.

-Note: there is also a force_rport parameter which changes the gobal behavior of the SIP proxy.
+Note: there is also a force_rport parameter which changes the global behavior of the SIP proxy.

 Example of usage: